Join Here | Log In

 Prevalence of diagnosis:

 In the UK, a recent study found that about 1 in 500 people were diagnosed with either joint hypermobility or Ehlers-Danlos Syndrome.
-This shows a much greater prevalence than earlier diagnoses of EDS based on genetic testing (1 in 20,000) or even previous prevalence of hEDS (1 in 5,000).[ref]
+This shows a much greater prevalence than earlier diagnoses of EDS based on genetic testing (1 in 20,000) or even the previous prevalence of hEDS (1 in 5,000).[ref]

 When you read through the diagnostic criteria for hEDS or hypermobility spectrum disorder, it seems like this is cut-and-dry.
 Certain symptoms = certain diagnoses.
 But the reality is that everyone is unique, and not everyone fits into a specific box.[ref]

-Does having flexible joints mean that you have Ehlers Danlos or hEDS?
+Does having flexible joints mean that you have Ehlers-Danlos or hEDS?

 Up to 25% of kids and teens are considered to have joint hypermobility.
-Girls are more likely than boys in this tendency, and it is thought to cause no complications in kids.
+Girls are more likely than boys to exhibit this tendency, and it is thought to cause no complications in kids.
 Thus, simply being a flexible teenage girl does not necessarily mean it is EDS… instead, other symptoms need to also be present, such as skin laxity, easy bruising (without another cause), or joint dislocations.[ref]

 Along with joint hypermobility, many with hypermobility EDS diagnosis also have other co-morbidities.